DannaeDiaz/cc_exercise_week1/README.md

 # Let's do some exercises!

 Welcome!
-This repo contains all the information you need to complete __exercise-name__ aswell as some helpful tips and commands
+This repo contains all the information you need to complete the __coding challenge__ as well as some helpful tips and commands

 # As student, what do I need to do?